o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/overview.md

 ### Databases {#cloud-canvas-core-concepts-supported-svcs-databases}

-For storing data like a person’s name, phone number, and address in the cloud, Cloud Canvas supports the Amazon DynamoDB database service\.
+For storing data like a person's name, phone number, and address in the cloud, Cloud Canvas supports the Amazon DynamoDB database service\.
 Amazon DynamoDB operates on resources called tables\.
 These tables grow and adapt as you build and iterate your game\.

 Here are some ways in which you can use Amazon DynamoDB table resources in your game:
 + Track account details and statistics for a player\.
 Give each player a unique ID so that you can look up a player's hit points, inventory, gold, and friends\.